Tips for Getting Through Customs Quickly at Cancun International Airport

 Can you take an Uber at the Cancun Airport?

-Uber is a popular transportation choice at a lot of destinations, but not Cancun.
-While the Uber app technically works in Cancun, you will not be able to actually book a car from the airport.
-Avoid dealing with any transportation headaches by booking yourself transportation in advance.
+Uber is a popular transportation choice at many destinations, but not Cancun.
+While the Uber app technically works in Cancun, you cannot book a car from the airport.
+Avoid dealing with any transportation headaches by booking your own transportation in advance.

 Hotels near Cancun Airport